Ortovoxx/BritishNationalCipherChallenge/README.md

 - 2001 official hints
 - 2002 some of the GIFs of the texts: plaintexts 3, 5, 6, 8, 9, 12, 14, 15; ciphertext 13
 - 2003 some of the GIFs of the texts: plaintexts 3, 4, 5, 8; ciphertexts 1, 2, 3, 4, 5, 7
-- 2005 GIFs of the ciphertexts and plaintexts (we only have a few)
+- 2005 GIFs of the ciphertexts
 - 2005 part 8B: The second (clear) photo of rotor 2
 - 2006 GIFs of the ciphertexts
 - 2007 GIFs of the ciphertexts and plaintexts (we only have 0A and 0B and plaintexts for 8A and 8B)